Why Modernize Your ERP System?

 - Testing & Cutover: Each ERP supplier will have proven implementation processes.
 Unfortunately, methodologies are only as good as the people executing them.
 Don’t skimp where it counts.
 Resolve key issues before they impact customers and daily profitability.
 You’ll need strong organization and orchestration to coordinate successfully.

 - Ongoing Support: Planning a week of go-live support will not cut it.
 If the supplier has one foot out the door because they have committed to another project so that they can fund operations, they will not be focused on what your team needs to succeed.

 A Final Thought

 Do not leave your ERP upgrade to your IT team, your CFO, or an ERP leader.
 It is a transformative process to build scalability and sustainability into your business processes.
 You will need a visionary.
 You will need leaders to drive change.
 Not change for the sake of change or to implement best practices.
 Instead, you will need to drive change and improvement to your business processes.
+It might make sense to bring on a business consultant to bridge the gap between process, ERP, and technical specs.
 Last but not least, execution, collaboration and partnership will be key to success.

 If you are interested in discussing whether you need an ERP upgrade or you are interested in discussing an unbiased ERP selection, review our ERP resources and/or contact us to discuss your situation.

 Did you like this article?
 Continue reading on this topic: